cr-booker/Quick-pass/README.md

 Simple enough, yeah?
 Our options for password generation are as follows:

-- -l , --Length
+- -l, --length
     * The desired number of characters to be used.
       (Defaults to 10)

-- -a , --alphanumeric
+- -a, --alphanumeric
     * disallows the use of special characters.
       (Is set to False by Default.)

-- -q --quantity
+- -q, --quantity
     * The number of passwords to generate.
-    (Defaults to 1)
+      Defaults to 1)

 Now to create a passphrase we enter:
 `quick-pass passphrase`
+This will give you a 4 word password with no spaces
+Our options for password generation are:

+- -l, --length
+    * The desired number of characters to be used.
+      (Defaults to 10)

+- -s, --spaces
+    * Include spaces inbetween each word
+      (Defaults to False)

+- -q, --quantity
+    * The number of passwords to generate.
+      (Defaults to 1)

+- -p, --path
+    * The path to wordlist.txt file
+      (If you'd like to use your own instead
+       instead of the provided diceware list)